MoordMachineYT/drooM.js/README.md

 # Information
 This framework is created to make coding discord bots go way faster and easier.
 It has made a `help` command for you, so you don't have to (you can disable this command).
 It also has a very useful command registry, it creates a file with a basic template for you if the command file doesn't exist.
 This is very useful for starters.
 Besides, it has an event handler too.
 It also creates a file with a basic template for you.
 # How to use this framework
+In order to install this framework, you need to do the following:
+1) Clone this project, copy a link to this project and type `git <link>` in the console.
+Make sure you are in the right directory and you have installed NodeJS.

+2) Just type `npm install droom.js` and you're ready to go!

 This framework needs 1 module, eris.
 Type in your console: `npm install eris`.
-Make sure you are in the right directory and you have installed NodeJS.

 Firstly, we need to require the framework, in order to be able to use it.
 Your code should look like this: `const drooM = require("droom.js");`